fraFerrari99/django-production-setup/README.md

         Then you will be prompted to add identifying information to your certificate.
 You can see a more detailed explanation about it on this page: https://www.linode.com/docs/guides/create-a-self-signed-tls-certificate/

-  - In the `docker-compose.yml` file, for the `web` service, you can see that in `command`, there are two commands, one that is commented that is one the one that you can use for the development environment and the other one that is related to the production environment.
-I advise you to use the command with `python manage.py runserver` while you are developing new features, since this will allow you to develop and try new things in a faster way.
+  - In the `docker-compose.yml` file, note two commands under the web service, one for development and another for production.
+Use `python manage.py runserver` for rapid development and feature testing.

 ## Credits

-I want to thank, for this project, the work done by [Antonio Melé](https://antoniomele.es/) with its incredible book [Django 4 By Example](https://djangobyexample.com/).

-It is thanks to this book that I was able to learn new things and apply them on this project!
+This project acknowledges the contributions of Antonio Melé's book ["Django 4 By Example"](https://djangobyexample.com/), which greatly influenced the project's development.
+This resource enabled the application of new knowledge to this project.

-Feel free to tell me things that you think that should be changed and I hope you find this setup project very helpful :smiley:
+Feel free to suggest improvements, and may this setup guide prove beneficial to your project! 😃